-One of the country’s best-loved islands, Jeju Island is teeming with natural wonders and fun activities for the adventurous traveller.
+One of Korea’s best-loved islands, Jeju Island is teeming with natural wonders and fun activities for the adventurous traveller.
 It is particularly known for its exotic beach resorts and volcanic landscape.

 With this in mind, it is no wonder that Jeju Island is a popular tourist destination for those looking to explore natural wonders, captivating beauty and uniquely rich culture.

 With so many Jeju Island attractions, a visit to the island can be overwhelming without guidance.
 Here are my top things to do in Jeju Island to get you started.

 I’ve also included some of my favourite places to eat and sleep on Jeju Island to help you further immerse yourself in the culture!